maya456789/matAppNode/README.md

 # matAppNode
-Backend (node.js) to matAppNode write 'nodemon app or node app' to run the project
+Backend (node.js) to matAppNode .
+Write 'nodemon app or node app' to run the project